 Jones v Kernott

-The recent case of Jones v Kernott has highlighted the importance of recording the intentions of the parties, who jointly own property, in a Declaration of Trust, not just at the time of purchase, but also when there are important changes to the way the parties conduct themselves in relation to the property.
+The recent case of Jones v Kernott has highlighted the importance of recording the intentions of the parties, who jointly own property, in a Declaration of Trust, not just at the time of purchase, but also when there are important changes to the way the parties conduct themselves concerning the property.

-For example, at the time of purchase there may have been an intention that the parties were to own the property in equal shares, but at the time of separation, although there was no written agreement or Trust Deed, there was a change to the way the parties paid towards the mortgage instalments, so that one party paid all of the mortgage.
-As a result of this change, the court could “infer” that there was a common intention, due to their conduct, that there be a change to their beneficial interests, so that they no longer owned the property in equal shares.
+For example, at the time of purchase, there may have been an intention that the parties were to own the property in equal shares, but at the time of separation, although there was no written agreement or Trust Deed, there was a change to the way the parties paid towards the mortgage instalments so that one party paid for the whole mortgage.
+As a result of this change, the court could “infer” that there was a common intention, due to their conduct, that there be a change to their beneficial interests so that they no longer owned the property in equal shares.

 Should I own as Joint tenants or tenants in common?

 Traditionally married couples have chosen to own their properties as joint tenants as they do not see any advantage in owning separate shares.
 This is particularly the case if they want the property to pass automatically to the surviving spouse on the death of one of them.

 Where different contributions have been made to the deposit or mortgage instalments, it is still possible to own as joint tenants and many married couples, couples in civil partnerships or living together couples chose to do so.

 Other couples chose to hold the property as tenants in common so that they each own a share which reflects the contributions they have made to the deposit or mortgage payments.
 This may be important where, for example, couples are in a second relationship and have children from a previous relationship, so that they can leave their share of the property to their children in their Will, or where one party has made a contribution significantly greater than the other.